Persistence in Financial Connectedness and Systemic Risk: Measuring Transitory and Persistent Connections

-The following proposition establishes the time varying spectral representation of the variance decomposition of shocks from variable $j$ to variable $k$.
-This is central to the existence of network measures in the time-frequency domain.\footnote{Note to notation: $[\boldsymbol A]_{j,k}$ denotes the $j$th row and $k$th column of matrix $\boldsymbol A$ denoted in bold. $[\boldsymbol A]_{j,\cdot}$ denotes the full $j$th row; this is similar for the columns.
+The following proposition establishes the time-varying spectral representation of the variance decomposition of shocks from variable $j$ to variable $k$.
+This is central to the existence of network measures in the time-frequency domain.\footnote{Note to notation: $[\boldsymbol A]_{j,k}$ denotes the $j$th row and $k$th column of matrix $\boldsymbol A$ denoted in bold. $[\boldsymbol A]_{j,\cdot}$ denotes the full $j$th row; $[\boldsymbol A]_{\cdot,j}$ denotes the full $j$th column.
 A $\sum A$, where $A$ is a matrix that denotes the sum of all elements of the matrix $A$.}

 \begin{prop}[Dynamic Adjacency Matrix] Suppose $\mathbf{\bX_{t,T}}$ is a weakly locally stationary process with $\sigma_{kk}^{-1} \displaystyle\sum_{h = 0}^{\infty}\left|\Big[\bPsi(u,h) \bSigma(u) \Big]_{j,k}\right| < +\infty, \forall j,k.$ Then the \textbf{time-frequency variance decompositions} of the $j$th variable at a rescaled time $u=t_0/T$ due to shocks in the $k$th variable on the frequency band $d = (a,b): a,b \in (-\pi, \pi), a < b$ form a \textbf{dynamic adjacency matrix} defined as